1982 CIAU University Cup: University Cup

 The tournament included the five senior league champions.
 Because host Moncton was also a champion, a wild-card spot was available.
-As the previous wild-card had gone Canada West, this time it was given to the GPAC (Brandon).
+As the previous wild-card had gone to Canada West, this time it was given to the GPAC (Brandon).
 The six teams were sorted by a committee prior to the tournament and arranged so that the two GPAC teams would be in opposite groups.

 In the round-robin groups, the teams that finished with the best record would advance to the championship game.
 If there was a tie for the best record, the first tie-breaker was goal differential.
 If there was a tie in goal differential, the teams would play sudden death overtime for the advantage.